in their URLs but only have 800 numbers and no pages with

 - The goggles provided by drop zones tend to be fogged and scratched from heavy use (and not the most comfortable things in the world).
 If you're planning on doing a one-time tandem jump you may want to invest the $15 and get your own goggles for the occasion (makes a nice souvenir of your jump).
 If you're going to take an AFF or static line class you'll definitely want your own goggles.

 Kroop's Goggleshave a padded edge and wider strap that makes them more comfortable.
 Their "Boogie" model has the "skydive punched" (vent holes) clear lens.
-They also have a model that will fit over eyeglasses (you'll want the skydive-punched clear lens with those too.)
+They also have their "VFR" model that will fit over eyeglasses (you'll want the skydive-punched clear lens with those too.)

-Skylog 3log book for under $9.
-I prefer the Skylog 3because it has a "two jumps per page" format that gives you plenty of room for both the instructor and you to write notes about your training jumps.
+Starloglog book for $10.
+I prefer the Starlog because it has a "two jumps per page" format that gives you plenty of room for both the instructor and you to write notes about your training jumps.

 - The United States Parachute Association (USPA) is the sanctioning body for recreational skydiving in the US.
 They have an awesome instructional site they call the "online ground school" and it is an interactive site covering equipment, aircraft, freefall, canopy, and landing information and is an excellent learning aid.
 Check it out at: